Fentanyl Withdrawal Symptoms, Timeline & Detox

 Fentanyl Withdrawal Symptoms

-Fentanyl withdrawal symptoms in the acute phase (the initial period after stopping the drug) tend to be more physical in nature, and psychological symptoms become more prominent after this phase.
+Fentanyl withdrawal symptoms in the acute phase (the initial period after stopping the drug) tend to be more physical in nature, while psychological symptoms become more prominent after this phase.
 Symptoms include:

 Physical Withdrawal Symptoms